gbrolo/trainerhub/README.md

 ﻿# Trainer Hub
+React Native application for athletes to keep track of their workout schedules and information.
+Visit also [TrainerHub - Trainer](https://github.com/gbrolo/trainerhub-trainer) for Trainer's app.

+Demonstration video available at [Youtube](https://youtu.be/Cawzr9mrMig).

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).